hm-lang/core/proposals/intro.md

 # declaring and using variables

 Variables are named using `UpperCamelCase` identifiers.
-The `:` symbol is used to declare non-reassignable variables, and `;` is used to declare reassignable variables.
+The `:` symbol is used to declare deeply constant, non-reassignable variables, and `;` is used to declare mutable, reassignable variables.

 ```
 # declaring and setting a non-reassignable variable that holds a big integer